zwoefler/Investment_Sheet_LaTeX/README.md

 [ ] Reduce the indentation of the enumerate in the "reasons ?" section in the General-Information section [X] Reduce the borders of the page to (t,r,b,l) 1cm, 1cm, 1cm, 1.5cm [X] Remove the page number
+[X] Remove the "Figure 1:" standar caption from a chart caption